NEST-Protocol/NEST-Announcement/57_Exchange_rate.md

 1) Calculate the daily average price* for each day from July 8th to July 14th, 2022
 2) Calculate the arithmetic average of the daily average prices obtained in 1) as the 7-day average price

 *Note: the daily average price is the arithmetic average of all prices for the day.
-Specifically, all prices for the day for $DCU include the prices corresponding to all transactions that occur in the FORT official DCU swap of the day.
-All prices for the day for $NEST are all quotation prices for the day from the NEST oracle on BNB chain.
+Specifically, all prices for the day for DCU include the prices corresponding to all transactions that occur in the FORT official DCU swap of the day.
+All prices for the day for NEST are all quotation prices for the day from the NEST oracle on BNB chain.

-Based on the above method and data from July 8th to July 14th, 2022, the 7-day average prices for $DCU and $NEST are equal to 0.253139024 USDT and 0.032586735 USDT, respectively.
-Thus the exchange rate for the merger of the NEST protocol and FORT protocol is 1 $DCU = 7.768161615 $NEST
+Based on the above method and data from July 8th to July 14th, 2022, the 7-day average prices for DCU and NEST are equal to 0.253139024 USDT and 0.032586735 USDT, respectively.
+Thus the exchange rate for the merger of the NEST protocol and FORT protocol is 1 DCU = 7.768161615 NEST